TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - The minimum of any array is simply the smallest element.
 - Directly scan the array.

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
 - A sorted rotated array still contains a minimum somewhere.
 - You inspect all elements to find it.

 **Complexity (Time & Space):**
-- â±ï¸ Time Complexity
+- ⏱️ Time Complexity
   * O(n)
   * Because scanning all elements.
-- ðŸ’¾ Space Complexity
+- 💾 Space Complexity
   * O(1)
   * Only one variable used.